 Ken Matey—Our Honorary W. S. I.

-The structure of the 1970s Red Cross Learn to Swim program, with its clear function and chain of command, offers the example used to show why learners can trust the teacher who leads them.
+The 1970s Red Cross Learn to Swim program—with its clear structure, defined roles, and trusted chain of command—offers the perfect picture of why learners can trust the teachers who lead them.

 The Local Pool: Where the Story Begins